• Skip to primary navigation

 These Cinnamon Roll Bars are chewy, super cinnamony and slathered in vanilla-cinnamon cream cheese frosting!
 They taste just like biting into the gooey center of a cinnamon roll!

-If you enjoy this recipe, check out the posts for my Funfetti Cinnamon Rolls, Apple Crisp Macchiato Bars, and Cinnamon Pie!
+If you enjoy this recipe, check out the posts for my Pumpkin Blondies with Cinnamon Swirl, Apple Crisp Macchiato Bars, and Cinnamon Pie!

 Jump to: